awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-activity-state-machine.md

 1. \(Optional\) To help identify your execution, you can specify an ID for it in the **Enter your execution id here** box\.
 If you don't enter an ID, Step Functions generates a unique ID automatically\.
 **Note**
 Step Functions allows you to create state machine, execution, and activity names that contain non\-ASCII characters\.
-These non\-ASCII names don't work with CloudWatch\.
+These non\-ASCII names don't work with Amazon CloudWatch\.
 To ensure that you can track CloudWatch metrics, choose a name that uses only ASCII characters\.

 1. In the execution input area, replace the example data with the following: